bravoalpha79/k9-zen/test_procedure.md

 3. In the footer, click on the Instagram icon.
 Check that the Instagram homepage opens in a new browser window.
 4. In the footer, click on the YouTube icon.
 Check that the YouTube homepage opens in a new browser window.

+_Note: since K9Zen is an entirely_ fictional _training school, the footer links will merely open the homepage / default page of the respective social network, not an actual School's page._

 **IC-2a**:
 From **_Training_** page, repeat actions 1 through 4 of **IC-2**.